 Positive messages on social media toward and about Lovato were interspersed with harsh criticisms and ridicule.
 South Jersey addiction treatment experts and advocates say it’s become a moment to teach people about relapse and the part it plays in substance use disorders.

-“Most people still don’t understand that this is a chronic illness, just like diabetes and asthma,” said Patrick Kennedy, a mental health and addiction treatment advocate.
+“Most people still don’t understand that this is a chronic illness, just like diabetes and asthma,” said Patrick Kennedy, a mental health and addiction treatment advisor.
 “We tend to only look at the negative side of this disease, thinking of and only judging people when they don’t get it 100 percent right.”

 Relapse, a return to substance use or behaviors, is common, national studies show.
 Between 40 percent and 60 percent of patients with substance use disorders relapse, according to the National Institute on Drug Use.